JosephJonathanFernandes/Database-Management-Query-Processing-Lab-SEM5/README.md

 - Working with stored procedures, triggers, and functions
 - Learning transaction management and concurrency control
 - Exploring database indexing and performance tuning

+## ✅ Project Status & Intended Use

+- Status: Active learning repository (non-production)
+- Scope: Coursework examples for database management and query processing
+- Data: Use only synthetic/sample data—never real customer or personal data
+- Secrets: Do not commit credentials, connection strings, or API keys (see [SECURITY.md](SECURITY.md))

 ## 📂 Repository Structure